piotay/pfb2025/lectures/Pandas.md

 **Operations in Pandas, like R, work most efficiently when vectorized**

 You can think of a vector (also referred to as an [array](https://docs.python.org/3/library/array.html)) as a type of list that contains a single data type and optimized for parallel computing.
-For matricies and data frames in Pandas (also NumPy), vectors are rows and columns.
+For matrices and data frames in Pandas (also NumPy), vectors are rows and columns.

 Rather that looping through individual values (scalars), we apply operations to vectors (rows/columns).
 That is, the vector is treated as a single object.
 This topic can get a bit complicated, but it is worth doing your homework if you frequently work with these data types.
 Here's a few articles to get you started: